Boott Cotton Mills Museum

 Past the Information Desk lies one of the museum’s highlights: an expansive weave room packed with over eighty historic power looms from the 1920s that is still weaving cotton cloth!
 Experience just a fraction of what Lowell’s mill girls and immigrant laborers would have seen, heard, smelled and felt when they worked in the mills.
-Talk with our friendly and knowledgeable weavers to learn more about the making textiles.
+Talk with our friendly and knowledgeable weavers to learn more about how textiles are made.

 Lowell: Visions of Industrial America Exhibit

 The main exhibit at the Boott Cotton Mills Museum, Lowell: Visions of America covers Lowell’s history from the time it was known as East Chelmsford in the 1700s through the modern day, with a focus on Lowell’s time as a leading innovator and economic center in the American Industrial Revolution.
 While exploring the museum, visitors can travel through time.
 By uing interactive activities and listening to personal narratives they can engage with the stories of people and industry in many ways.
 A park ranger or volunteer is always available on the second floor to answer questions offer talks about Lowell history.

 Child Labor: Documentary Photography and the Quest for Reform Exhibit

 This exhibit centers on the work of two photographers, Lewis Wickes Hines and Dr. David L. Parker, who documented the injustices of child labor to bring attention to the children's plight.
 Hines images, captured in the early 20th century, highlight child workers across America.
 Dr. Parker's images reflect the international experience of child workers in the 1990s.
 Taken all together, the images convey the severity and extent of this global problem.